Lodging Type: Resort

 Activities include boat trips to hippo-watching sites, horse riding, excursions to the fish market, trekking Mt Tabor, visits to Tikur Wuha Park, Amora Gedel Park and Millennium Park, and city tours of Hawasa, the gateway to the tribes of southern Ethiopia.

-To request availability / quotation, add Haile Resort, Hawassa, to your shortlist.
+To request availability / quotation, add Haile Resort, Hawassa, to your list.

 There are several national parks in the south of Ethiopia, all of which were gazetted for a specific reason – whether it was to protect a certain species, or to conserve a habitat, or something else.
 Bale Mountain National Park is the best known and arguably the most interesting ...